jonhadfield/easeprobe/docs/Deployment.md

 sudo ln -sf ${PWD}/bin/easeprobe /usr/local/bin/easeprobe
 ```

-### 2.2 Configure EaseProbe
+### 2.2 Configure GuardianProbe

-Before running EaseProbe, you need to create a configuration file for EaseProbe.
+Before running GuardianProbe, you need to create a configuration file for GuardianProbe.
 The configuration file is a YAML file.

 The following is an example of a configuration file - `/etc/easeprobe.conf`.